 To quote Dr. Hare: “Relative to other animals, it is the ability of dogs to understand human communication that is truly remarkable.
 Some dogs have the ability to learn hundreds of names for objects.
 They learn these names extremely rapidly through an inferential process of exclusion.
 They also spontaneously understand the category to which different objects belong.
 Some dogs even show understanding of the symbolic nature of human object labels.
 Dogs may truly understand words.”

 I am not an expert nor possess any degrees in anthropological studies.
-I have simply had the pleasure of hosting and personally observing 1000’s of dogs in my home over the past 13 years in my cage-free boarding business.
+I have simply had the pleasure of hosting and personally observing 1000’s of dogs in my home over the past 15 years in my cage-free boarding business.
 Yes, it is truly possible to “talk to the animals” just like Dr. Dolittle’s character.
-Dogs understand what we are saying and doing and lovingly reciprocate in their own unique and wonderful ways.
+Dogs understand what we are saying and lovingly reciprocate in their own unique and wonderful ways.

 Hugs and love,